 Chapter 10 – End of story

-It wasn't just because her personal bodyguard had blood on his knuckles and looked fearsome.
+It wasn't just because Mr Romero had blood on his knuckles and looked fearsome.
 Another thing that seemed to defy the Queen's words was that the attacker was still screaming outside.
 And last but not least there was the Queen's appearance.
-Her clothes were stained and a sleeve of her coat had a cut.
-Her silk shawl was missing, and nothing could hide the marks on her neck.

-They flawlessly read the want on each other's faces and they didn't speak until they lay in bed, their bodies covered in sweat.
+The two of them flawlessly read the want on each other's face and they didn't speak until they lay in bed, their bodies covered in sweat.

 ´When did that happen?´ Clarisse breathed.